-For example, they may argue that you failed to receive follow-up care, follow up after care instructions, or are otherwise partially at fault for your injuries.
-Your Dallas medical malpractice lawyer will be by your side, ready to ensure liability is evaluated accurately in your medical malpractice case.
+For example, liable parties may argue that you failed to pursue follow-up care or are otherwise partially at fault for your injuries.
+Your Dallas medical malpractice lawyer will be by your side, ready to argue that liable parties are wholly responsible for your damages.

-How Loncar Lyon Jenkins Can Help You Recover Compensation in Dallas County
+How Loncar Lyon Jenkins Will Fight for Your Compensation in Dallas

-At our firm, we prepare each case for a trial.
-Insurance companies know the attorneys at our firm are not afraid to go to trial and, because of that, they are more likely to present a fair settlement offer.
-We will be the Strong Arm you can lean on for support throughout your case.
+The Loncar Lyon Jenkins team prepares each case for trial.
+Insurance companies know the attorneys at our firm are not afraid to go to trial, and because of that, they may be more likely to present a fair settlement offer.
+Call in the Strong Arm to fight for the compensation you deserve.

 Call Loncar Lyon Jenkins Today for a Free Consultation

 If you believe you or a loved one is a victim of medical malpractice, we can help.
-Our team has a history of helping our clients receive the compensation they deserve.
-We have managed many claims of medical malpractice and are prepared for any legal barriers that may arise.
+Our team has a history of helping medical malpractice victims in Dallas obtain the compensation they deserve.

 The Dallas medical malpractice attorneys at Loncar Lyon Jenkins will work tirelessly on your legal matters so you can focus on recovering from your injuries.
-Contact us today for a free consultation.
+Call Loncar Lyon Jenkins today for your free consultation.